rerun/rerun/README.md

 1. Lising: `rerun` lists modules and commands.
 Listing information includes name, description and command line usage syntax.
-2. Execution: Rerun provides option processing (possibly defaulting unspecified arguments) and execute the specified module command.
+2. Execution: Rerun provides option processing (possibly defaulting unspecified arguments) and executes the specified module command.

-For the module developer, rerun is trivial framework following simple conventions that easily fit in a shell context.
+For the module developer, rerun is a trivial framework following simple conventions that easily fit in a shell context.
 Rerun includes a module development tool called "stubbs" that helps create and evolve rerun modules.
-It contains commands to automate option processing code and metadata definition.
+Stubbs contains commands to automate option processing code and metadata definition.

 Internally, rerun implements a simple dispatching mechanism to look up named